Our research is editorially independent but we

 A culinary landmark in Little Havana, Versailles is a Cuban diner that has been delighting visitors with its vibrant flavors since 1971.
 Walk inside to admire its golden chandeliers and mirrors, then indulge in its extensive menu of classic Cuban cuisine.
 Nosh on ham croquetas, Medianoche sandwiches and heaping portions of rice and black beans, or visit the outdoor takeaway window and grab your morning guava pastries and cafe cubano.

-The creme de la creme of fine dining in Florida, Victoria & Albert’s is a high-end New American restaurant with a seven-course fixed-price menu.
+The creme de la creme of fine dining in Florida, Victoria & Albert’s is a high-end New American restaurant with just one seating each evening.
 With Victorian-style decor and impeccable service, this Orlando jewel is an elegant and romantic award-winning restaurant located in the Grand Floridian Resort and Spa.
 Offering one of the most luxurious dining experiences in the Sunshine State, Victoria & Albert aims to anticipate your every need.

-Hunt’s Oyster Bar & Seafood Restaurant in Panama City is considered an institution.
-They’ve been serving delicious platters of oysters to hungry patrons for over half a century, earning their reputation as one of the best seafood options in Florida.
-This laid-back restaurant is family-run and offers a diverse menu of seafood choices, from grouper sandwiches and grilled crab cakes to their famous three cheese Cajun baked oysters.
+One of the most popular seafood restaurants in Florida, Hunt’s Oyster Bar & Seafood Restaurant in Panama City is considered an institution.
+They’ve been serving delicious platters of oysters to hungry patrons for over half a century, earning their reputation as one of the best dining options in Florida.
+This laid-back restaurant is family-run and offers a diverse menu of seafood choices, from grouper sandwiches, and grilled crab cakes to their famous three-cheese Cajun baked oysters.

 McGuire’s Irish Pub in Pensacola is a local landmark.
-It has been serving Irish food and pub fare since 1977, and in 1982 they moved to their current location in a 1927 old firehouse with a turn-of-the-century New York Irish saloon themed 615-seat restaurant.
-It’s known for its lively atmosphere and one million signed dollar bills hanging from the ceilings and walls, stretching across its various themed rooms such as the Pipers Den, Notre Dame Room, The Irish Links Room and the Ruprecht O’Tolf Wine Cellar.
+It has been serving Irish food and pub fare since 1977, and in 1982 it moved to its current location in a 1927 old firehouse with a turn-of-the-century New York Irish saloon-themed 615-seat restaurant.
+It’s known for its lively atmosphere and one million signed dollar bills hanging from the ceilings and walls, stretching across its various themed rooms such as the Pipers Den, Notre Dame Room, The Irish Links Room, and the Ruprecht O’Tolf Wine Cellar.

 Located on Anastasia Island in St. Augustine, O’Steens has found the perfect recipe for success with its delicious seafood offerings and laid-back, fun atmosphere.
-A favorite for both locals and visitors alike, the line at O’steens keeps at a steady pace, as this over 50-year-old seafood joint is known for their delicious fried shrimp, Minorcan clam chowder and side of hush puppies.
+A favorite for locals and visitors alike, the line at O’steens keeps at a steady pace, as this over 50-year-old seafood joint is known for its delicious fried shrimp, Minorcan clam chowder, and side of hush puppies.